sautee/sautee.github.io/_posts/2020-05-18-howtocurl.md

 _Total number of rows_
 > . | length

-_Crossing across both sidewalks less than 10_
+_When crossings across both sidewalks were less than 10_
 > .[] | select(.fremont_bridge <= "10")

 ## Guides